JonKing93/Github-Tutorial-Workshop/README.md

 This repository hosts the website for a tutorial designed to introduce scientists and researchers to the Github desktop app and website.
 The tutorial is a mix of pages introducing fundamental concepts, and hands-on demo exercises.
 The workshop covers topics including:
 * Creating repositories
-* Making a commit
+* Making and pushing commits
 * Accessing a version history
+* Reverting commits
 * Using a .gitignore
-* Reverting commits
 * Creating and navigating branches
-* Solving a merge conflict
+* Solving merge conflicts

 Pulling and forking code are not a primary focus.